ing-bank/baker/core/baker-test/README.md

     recipeAssert.logCurrentState();
 ```

-The current state is logged when any of the assert is failed.
+The current state is logged when any of the assertions is failed.

 ### Async

-Quite a common example is to wait for the baker process to be finished.
+Quite a common example is to wait for a baker process to be finished.
-Therefore a blocking method was implemented:
+Therefore the blocking method was implemented:

 **java/scala:**
 ```java